4dboard/Proxy-yxorP/README.md

   contents written to.
 Either the command "chmod 775./app/storage/cache" or the command "chown root:
   ./app/storage/cache" may be used to make the files readable again.

 If you have completed all of these steps, you should be experiencing no difficulty.
-However if you are still experiencing problems, you will likely need to contact a developer or file a request for help on github's issue tracker for this project.
+However, if you are still experiencing problems, you will likely need to contact a developer or file a request for help on GitHub's issue tracker for this project.

 ![image](https://raw.githubusercontent.com/4dboard/Proxy-yxorP/main/asset/diagrams.png)